Neutron Reconstruction via Blips in Liquid Argon Time Projection Chambers: Acknowledgments

 \section{Acknowledgments}

-We acknowledge and thank Diego Andrade Aldana for helpful discussions regarding reconstructed blip responses in MicroBooNE, Will Foreman for assistance in using and interpreting $\texttt{BlipReco}$ outputs, and Ivan Martinez Soler and Pedro A.N.
-Machado for helpful discussions regarding applications to neutrino oscillation.
+We acknowledge and thank Diego Andrade Aldana for helpful discussions regarding reconstructed blip responses in MicroBooNE, Will Foreman for assistance in using and interpreting $\texttt{BlipReco}$ outputs, Ivan Martinez Soler and Pedro A.N.
+Machado for helpful discussions regarding applications to neutrino oscillation, Liang Liu for helpful discussions on \texttt{GENIE}-INCL.
 This work was produced by Fermi Forward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics, at Illinois Tech under the U.S. Department of Energy, Office of Science, Office of High Energy Physics, Contract No. DE-SC0008347, and at University of Minnesota under the U.S. Department of Energy, Office of Science, Office of High Energy Physics, Contract No. DE-SC0012069.
 Publisher acknowledges the U.S. Government license to provide public access under the DOE Public Access Plan.